-(a) A manager's license shall authorize the licensee to manage a licensed business.

-(b) A licensee may be employed by one or more licensed businesses without further investigation, subject to compliance by the licensed businesses.
+- (a) A manager's license shall authorize the licensee to manage a licensed business. - (b) A licensee may be employed by one or more licensed businesses without further investigation, subject to compliance by the licensed businesses.

-(c) A manager's license shall be valid for 3 years or until surrendered, suspended, or revoked.
-The fee for both years of the manager's license shall be paid at the time of application.

-(d) A manager shall complete an alcohol training and education certification program conducted by a Board-approved provider.
-The manager shall be recertified every 3 years from the date of the initial certification.

-(g) Repealed.

-(h) A manager required to complete an alcohol training and education certification program under this section shall submit proof of certification to the Board on a form supplied by a Board-approved training provider.

-(i)(A) The Board may fine, suspend, revoke, or not renew the manager's license of a manager who within the prior 3 years has:

-(i) Directly sold an alcoholic beverage to a minor on 2 or more dates;

-(ii) Directly interfered with an ABRA or Metropolitan Police Department

-Investigation;

-(iii) Made false or misleading statements during or after a regulatory inspection or investigation;

-(iv) Aided, abetted, or conspired with a licensed or unlicensed person to evade compliance with the requirements of this title; or

-(v) Allowed the manager's license to be used by another person or borrowed another person's license.

-(B) The Board shall provide notice to the holder of the manager's license pursuant to the requirements set forth in § 25-447(c) before suspending or revoking a manager's license pursuant to this subsection.

-(C) A subsequent manager's license application for the person whose license was suspended or revoked or renewal denied shall not be considered within 2 years of a previous Board suspension, revocation, or denial.
+- (c) A manager's license shall be valid for 3 years or until surrendered, suspended, or revoked.
+The fee for both years of the manager's license shall be paid at the time of application. - (d) A manager shall complete an alcohol training and education certification program conducted by a Board-approved provider.
+The manager shall be recertified every 3 years from the date of the initial certification. - (e) Repealed. - (f) Repealed. - (g) Repealed. - (h) A manager required to complete an alcohol training and education certification program under this section shall submit to the Board a copy of the certificate received from the Alcohol training and education certification provider. - (i)(A) The Board may fine, suspend, revoke, or not renew the manager's license of a manager who within the prior 3 years has: - (i) Directly sold an alcoholic beverage to a minor on 2 or more dates; - (ii) Directly interfered with an ABRA or Metropolitan Police Department Investigation; - (iii) Made false or misleading statements during or after a regulatory inspection or investigation; - (iv) Aided, abetted, or conspired with a licensed or unlicensed person to evade compliance with the requirements of this title; or - (v) Allowed the manager's license to be used by another person or borrowed another person's license. - (B) The Board shall provide notice to the holder of the manager's license pursuant to the requirements set forth in § 25-447(c) before suspending or revoking a manager's license pursuant to this subsection. - (C) A subsequent manager's license application for the person whose license was suspended or revoked or renewal denied shall not be considered within 2 years of a previous Board suspension, revocation, or denial.